CNNs in the Air via Reconfigurable Intelligent Surfaces: Introduction

-Beyond wireless communication, RISs have also been proposed for analog computation \cite{wangzhibin2022federated,jiangtao2019over,arslan2022over}.
+Beyond wireless communication, RISs have also been proposed for computation \cite{wangzhibin2022federated,jiangtao2019over,arslan2022over}.
 By adjusting the RIS phase shifts, an edge server can minimize model parameter aggregation errors.
-Furthermore, the massive array of reflecting elements within an RIS can be regarded as trainable neurons in the layer of a neural network.
-Thus, RIS technology holds great promise for the realization of physical neural networks, offering faster computation and lower latency.
-Despite this potential, research on RIS-assisted physical neural networks remains limited \cite{liu2022programmable,chen2024RIS, stylianopoulos2025over,yangyuzhi2024realizing,Garcia2023irNN,zhang2024radio}.
-Early work \cite{liu2022programmable} and \cite{chen2024RIS} developed multi-layer RIS structures devised for controlled laboratory environments for performing deep learning tasks.
+Furthermore, the massive array of reflecting elements within an RIS can be regarded as trainable neurons in a neural network, thereby enabling tight computation–communication co-design.
+As a result, RIS technology holds great promise for realizing wireless physical neural networks (WPNNs) with significantly reduced latency and faster inference \cite{hua2026wireless}.
+Despite this potential, research on RIS-assisted WPNNs remains limited \cite{liu2022programmable, stylianopoulos2025over,yangyuzhi2024realizing,Garcia2023irNN,zhang2024radio}.
+Early work in \cite{liu2022programmable} developed multi-layer RIS structures devised for controlled laboratory environments for performing deep learning tasks.
 Work in \cite{stylianopoulos2025over} and \cite{yangyuzhi2024realizing} proposed RISs that enable edge inference by modeling the RIS-programmable wireless channel as hidden over-the-air (OTA) artificial neural network layers.
 In \cite{Garcia2023irNN} and \cite{zhang2024radio}, the authors utilized RISs to program channel impulse responses, achieving one-dimensional (1D) and two-dimensional (2D) convolutional neural networks (CNNs), respectively.
-However, these works have not fully exploited the spatial degrees of freedom (DoFs) available for neural network emulation.
+Although these studies provide important insights into OTA neural computation, extending such designs to CNNs and multi-antenna systems is nontrivial and has been largely unexplored.
+Particularly, mapping such multi-channel convolutional operations onto physical-layer transformations poses unique challenges, including how to jointly exploit spatial, frequency, and RIS-assisted degrees of freedom (DoFs) to emulate convolution kernels.